tenforwardconsulting/subspace/README.md

-    subspace upgrade <env> --status           # view current status of the upgrade. default with no --phase subspace upgrade production --check       # is this environment upgradeable? subspace upgrade production --init        # record the start of an upgrade subspace upgrade production --launch      # build the new server, then commit the config diff subspace upgrade production --provision   # bootstrap/provision it, re-run until it succeeds bundle exec cap production_upgrade deploy # then verify it by hand subspace upgrade production --copy-db     # maintenance window opens: copy the db across
+    subspace upgrade <env> --status           # view current status of the upgrade. default with no --phase subspace upgrade production --check       # is this environment upgradeable? subspace upgrade production --init        # record the start of an upgrade subspace upgrade production --launch      # build the new server in terraform subspace upgrade production --provision   # bootstrap/provision it, re-run until it succeeds
+                                              # connect to tailscale after a fresh tailscale_auth_key is in the vault
+    subspace provision production --tags=tailscale_reauth --limit <new host>
+    bundle exec cap production_upgrade deploy # deploy then verify it by hand subspace upgrade production --copy-db     # maintenance window opens: copy the db across
                                               # then verify the new server on its own IP
     subspace upgrade production --cutover     # move the elastic IP, window closes